kdzwinel/progress-bar-animation/README.md

 ### Loosing faith in SVG (`minimal` branch)

 I figured out that maybe it's all because I'm using web animation API?
 Or maybe because I use flexbox?
 Maybe because I'm doing two animations at once?
 Maybe it's all gradient's fault?
 So I started removing things one by one.
 Eventually, I ended up with 15 lines of HTML/SVG, 25 lines of CSS and no JS.
-That's how the simplifed animation looked:
+That's how the simplified animation looked:

 ![as simple as that](http://i.imgur.com/EB1ACEO.png)